-This fan-story was submitted to us by the clever Eric Porter
+This fan-story and the accompanying art were both submitted to us by the clever William J. Maitland, Jr.

 For more like it, click here; if you’d like to submit your own, click here to read our guidelines; to check out the stories we’ve written ourselves, click here to check out our show.